Single tank mixing problem

 - The

-of taking cases.
-The syntax consists of a list of pairs of the form(value, condition)
+Piecewisefunction is the implementation insympyof taking cases.
+The syntax consists of a list of pairs of the form(value, condition)dealt with in order.

 Defining the system model